-- ii.
+- i.
+Motivates people to report fraud and manipulative activities in the market by offering them financial rewards. - ii.
 Protects whistle-blowers from losing their jobs, allowing them to report wrongdoings without fear of retaliation. - iii.
 Has resulted in significant enforcement actions, bringing in billions of dollars in penalties and recoveries for investors.

-Furthermore, the Dodd-Frank Act expanded the SEC's role in overseeing derivatives markets.
+Furthermore, the Dodd-Frank Act expanded the SEC's role in overseeing derivatives markets39.
 It required tighter scrutiny of hedge funds, credit rating agencies, and high-frequency trading firms.
 The Act also boosted the SEC's capabilities to oversee credit default swaps and other complex financial instruments, which helped reduce the risks that led to the 2008 market crisis.